HamidAbbasi-R/Jump-Diffusion/README.md

 Ideally this script should use historical data and should be linked with another framework to make a prediction of future returns and covariance matrices.

+This script also calculates VaR (Value at Risk) for a given confidence level, which is a measure of the potential loss in value of a risky asset or portfolio over a defined period for a given confidence interval.
+VaR is used as one of the metrics to select the optimal portfolio.
+Check the top figure of this documentation.

 ## Key Features

 - **Portfolio Simulation**: Generates random portfolios based on asset weights.
 The aim is to make a visual representation of the efficient frontier along with all the possible portfolios.
 - **Efficient Frontier**: Identifies optimal portfolios along the frontier.
+- **Risk and Return Metrics**: Calculates portfolio returns, risks (VaR), and Sharpe ratios.
 - **Visualization**: Plots portfolio compositions and the efficient frontier.

 ## Functions